Xilinx/PYNQ/docs/source/overlay_design_methodology/python_packaging.rst

    recursive-include new_overlay *.bit *.hwh *.tcl

-If you want to have users be able to install your package without first installing PYNQ you will also need to create a *pyproject.toml* file as specified in `PEP 518`_.
+If you want to have users be able to install your package without first installing PYNQ, you will also need to create a *pyproject.toml* file as specified in `PEP 518`_.
 This is used to specify that PYNQ needs to be installed prior to the setup script running so that ``pynq.utils.build_py`` is available for importing.
 The ``setuptools`` and ``wheel`` are required by